Continuing Education Activity

 The physical exam must include the following:

-- Vital signs - Frequent vital signs in ED are essential as patients afebrile in triage may develop a fever while in ED.
+- Vital signs - Frequent vital signs in the ED are essential as patients that were afebrile in triage may develop a fever while in ED.
 Tachycardia and hypotension are indicative of a hemodynamic compromise.

 - Abdominal exam - Look for peritoneal signs, absent bowel sounds, palpable masses, or severe tenderness.